-A financial asset pertaining to an equity instrument that has been irrevocably designated at FVOCI may no longer be reclassified to a different category.
+A financial asset that has been designated at FVOCI may no longer be reclassified to a different category.

 Impairment of Financial Assets at Amortized Cost

 The Company recognizes an allowance for expected credit loss (ECL) based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive.
 The difference is then discounted at an approximation to the asset's original effective interest rate.